7 Warning Signs Your Industrial Air Compressor Needs Service Now

 If you're adding oil to your compressor more frequently than before - or if you're seeing oil in the compressed air downstream - the air/oil separator element is likely due for replacement or has already failed.
 A failing separator allows oil to pass through with the compressed air, contaminating downstream equipment, processes, and products.

-On oil-flooded compressors, normal oil consumption is typically less than 2–3 ppm.
+On oil-flooded compressors, normal oil consumption is typically less than 2 to 3 ppm.
 If you're seeing visible oil in drains, on pneumatic tools, or in process equipment, the problem has progressed to the point where you need service immediately.

 Warning Sign 4: Unusual Noise or Vibration